10 Best Japanese TV Shows To Learn Japanese [2026]

 Lingopie Japanese catalog

 Ready to hit play on your next best Japanese show yet?
-Below, you’ll find 12 Japanese TV shows across anime, J-drama, and variety that are perfect if you want to learn Japanese while bingeing content you actually enjoy.
+Below, you’ll find the Japanese TV shows across anime, J-drama, and variety from Netflix, perfect if you want to learn while bingeing latest content.
 For each series, we’ll break down what it’s about and, more importantly, why it works for language learners.

 The Makanai